 Medium-cooked (boiled) eggs – 7 to 8 minutes

 A medium-cooked egg has a firm white and a slightly firm yolk.
-On the outside, medium-boiled eggs look exactly like hard-boiled egg – the whites are tender, yet cooked and hold their shape.
-Once you open the egg, you see creamy golden yolks which are neither liquid nor completely solid.
+Medium-boiled eggs look exactly like hard-boiled egg from the outside – the whites are tender, yet cooked and hold their shape.
+Inside the egg, you see creamy golden yolks which are neither liquid nor completely solid.

 A hard-cooked egg has both a firm white and a firm yolk.
 Hard-cooked eggs should never be boiled – always simmer them in water.
-If cooked too long, the protein toughens (becomes rubbery) and a greenish or purplish ring forms around the yolk.
+If you cook them for too long, the protein toughens (becomes rubbery) and a greenish or purplish ring forms around the yolk.

 Extremely fresh eggs are not recommended when making hard-boiled eggs, as they are very difficult to peel.
 Refrigeration is necessary for hard cooked eggs if the eggs are not to be consumed within a few hours.
-Hard-cooked eggs in the shell can be refrigerated up to one week.
+You can refrigerate Hard-cooked eggs in the shell up to one week.